Spring 2023 Potomac Championships

 This is a speaking event, I value clear speech and therefore I'm not a fan of spreading.
 Speed is fine.
 You'll know that you're going too fast when I am not flowing during your speech, I will drop my pen.

 Anyone should be able to make any argument.
-So long as it's relevant to the case, I (as a white male) should be able to articulate issues like racial disparities, indigenous sovereignty, sexual assault, feminism, etc. I'm probably not going to sway my vote based on your personal life experiences since I have no proof of them, keep life and the round separated.
-And if you get destroyed in round, meet your opponents afterward and ask them how you can do better, be cool about it.
+So long as it's relevant to the case, I (as a white male) should be able to articulate issues like racial disparities, indigenous sovereignty, sexual assault, feminism, etc so long as it is relevant to the debate.
+I'm probably not going to sway my vote based on your personal life experiences/anecdotes since I have no proof of them, keep life and the round separated.
+If you get badly beaten in round, meet your opponents afterward and ask them how you can do better, be cool about it.

 I'm probably not going to vote for a disclosure theory, as I said I don't think that anything outside the round should affect the round.
 I'll still flow it though.